Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Synthetic Experiments

 \paragraph{Result.} Table~\ref{tab:appendix-redundant-final} reports the retained $J{=}24$ point.
 The broader suite sweeps $J\in\{16,24,32\}$ (Table~\ref{tab:appendix-redundant-sweep}).

-\paragraph{Analysis.} Because the Bayes rule is unchanged across the $J$-sweep, the large degradation of every baseline cannot be explained by a harder routing problem --- it is caused by the redundant multiplicity itself.
+\paragraph{Analysis.} Because the Bayes rule is unchanged across the $J$-sweep, the large degradation of every baseline cannot be explained by a harder routing problem; it is attributable to how each surrogate responds to redundant multiplicity.
 The decoupled surrogate remains near Bayes-optimal ($\Delta_\perp{=}0.0002$ at $J{=}24$) because its expert loss decomposes into $J$ independent BCE terms: each $\alpha_j$ is estimated coordinatewise, and the gradient $\partial\Phi^{\mathrm{dec}}/\partial s_j = (\lambda/J)(u_j{-}t_j)$ carries no cross-expert coupling and no dependence on $|\Jset|$ (Proposition~\ref{prop:due-gradient}).
 As the $J$-sweep in Table~\ref{tab:appendix-redundant-sweep} shows, the best non-decoupled regret \emph{increases} with $J$ (from $0.226$ to $0.293$), while the decoupled surrogate stays below $0.013$ throughout, confirming that the baselines' failures scale with the overlap multiplicity as predicted by the theory.